 Cloud Foundry is an Open Source project — which is an advantage against one of the biggest fears of many corporations: vendor lock-in.

 If you are a well-informed developer and reading the above paragraphs, it might seem to you that Cloud Foundry is something like Git and/or Docker and/or a combination of things that already exist in AWS or some DevOps tool… well… not really.
 Cloud Foundry is a PaaS (Platform as a Service).
 Generally, Cloud Foundry will be used in combination with these tools.
 (If this got cloudy for you, comment on this blog or Slack me at fabiopagoti on Cloud Foundry Slack, and I’ll be glad to explain it in more depth).

 On the Cloud Foundry Foundation website, you can see which companies provide the Cloud Foundry platform.
 The image below is taken from the site.

-(It is worth mentioning that Pivotal was recently acquired by VMware.)
+(It is worth mentioning that VMware was recently acquired by VMware.)

 This means you don’t get stuck with one vendor — as long as the other uses this technology as well.
 And if none pleases you, it’s possible for your company to have its own Cloud Foundry platform.

 There’s a lot more to talk about Cloud Foundry itself, but let’s get to the certification part that’s the focus of this article.
 If you want to know more about Cloud Foundry, visit the Why Cloud Foundry page, join Cloud Foundry Slack or reach out to me directly.

 Why did I decide to do Cloud Foundry certification?